 Colour Sequence: The order in which inks are printed in the press.
 Also known as colour rotation.

-Creep: Refers to the moving or shift that happens to the margins in a document when pages are folded during the finishing process of a booklet.
+Creep (Web Creep): Refers to the movement or shift that happens to the margins in a document when pages are folded during the finishing process of a booklet.
 The amount of creep can vary depending on the thickness of paper and the number of pages.

 D-F